bootweb/todo/readme.md

 About project:
 Visitors may add a toDo item, edit item, mark as read/unread, delete an item.
+They may also edit bucket name to any name they like.
 ToDo item can also be persisted, for that visitors need to sign up for an account.

 Documentation: